Family Guy: The Quest for Stuff: Updates

 On May 31, 2014, an update was released, entitled "Kingdom of the Full Moon", an Indiana Jones-styled adventure that shows the addition of a museum themed on Ancient Egypt and involves collecting "moon idols" in order to find Cleveland Brown.
 The update was released less than three weeks after Cleveland's official return to the series following the cancellation of The Cleveland Show.

-On July 24, 2014, a San Diego Comic-Con International style update was released on iOS and was released on Android on July 31, 2014.
+On July 24, 2014, a San Diego Comic-Con style update was released on iOS and was released on Android on July 31, 2014.
 It added a comic-con style building, new characters, costumes, and more.
 Guest playable celebrities include: George Takei, Stan Lee, Patrick Stewart, Ron Perlman, Felicia Day, Nathan Fillion and Bryan Cranston.

 From September 26–29, 2014, a minor update was released that gave players a limited opportunity to win the Kool-Aid Man as a playable character.

 On October 1, 2014, the game had its first Ghostbusters-style Halloween update.
-The update added Ghostbuster-styled outfits for Peter, Quagmire, Joe, and Cleveland, new haunted buildings, etc. The update also included deceased characters Diane Simmons, Francis Griffin, and Mr. Weed, as well as playable characters from classic horror films, including: Alien from —Alien, Predator from Predator, Jason Voorhees from Friday the 13th, and Freddy Krueger from A Nightmare on Elm Street.
+The update added Ghostbuster-styled outfits for Peter, Quagmire, Joe, and Cleveland, new haunted buildings, etc. The update also included deceased characters Diane Simmons, Francis Griffin, and Mr. Weed, as well as playable characters from classic horror films, including: Alien from Alien, Predator from Predator, Jason Voorhees from Friday the 13th, and Freddy Krueger from A Nightmare on Elm Street.

 On November 7, 2014, the game had a Quahog Clam Festival update.
 The update had Carl showing clips from American Dad! to earn free clams to the player's game.
-Plus, Stan Smith, Francine Smith, Steve Smith, Hayley Smith, and Roger from American Dad could become playable characters during the event.
+Plus, Stan Smith, Francine Smith, Steve Smith, Hayley Smith, and Roger from American Dad! became playable characters during the event.
 During the event, the update gave a nuke button in the inventory.
 Land would be destroyed, yet decorations and buildings would be saved in the inventory.

 On December 5, 2014, the game had its Christmas update.
 The update let the player create gifts and send decorations and buildings to friends through its Facebook feature.
 Alternate skins included Sexy Santa Lois, Hanukkah Mort, Jingle Joe, Puppy Brian, and Angel Bruce, and new characters included Jasper, Jesus Christ, Santa Claus, Barbara Pewterschmidt, John McClane from Die Hard, and Gene Simmons and Paul Stanley of KISS.

 On January 1, 2015, the game had its New Year's update.
 The update had buildings and decorations based on the Times Square New Year's Eve party.
 New outfits included New Year's Brian, New Year's Jillian and new characters included Jillian Russell-Wilcox.

-On January 28, 2015, there was a best of 2014 event which brought back the best characters, costumes, decorations and buildings from 2014.
-Including King Butt, George Takei, Nathan Fillon, Stan Lee, Mr Weed, Dianne Simmons and multiple other costumes.
+On January 28, 2015, there was a Best of 2014 event which brought back the best characters, costumes, decorations and buildings from 2014.
+Including King Butt, George Takei, Nathan Fillon, Stan Lee, Mr. Weed, Diane Simmons and multiple other costumes.